Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery

 The prediction process of the ensemble framework is illustrated in Algorithm \ref{al:Predict_E}.
-Given a test drug-target pair ($d_u,t_v$), dynamic ensemble selection takes place first if the test pair follows the condition of S2 or S3.
+The input similarity $\bm{s}^d_u$ ($\bm{s}^t_v$) is equivalent to $\bm{S}^d_{u\cdot}$ ($\bm{S}^t_{v\cdot}$) if $d_u \in D$ ($t_v \in T$), and $\bar{\bm{S}}^d_{u\cdot}$ ($\bar{\bm{S}}^t_{v\cdot}$) otherwise.
+Dynamic ensemble selection takes place first if the test drug-target pair ($d_u,t_v$) follows the condition of S2 or S3.
 Specifically, when ($d_u,t_v$) follows S2, $M_i$ is discarded if test target $t_v \notin T_i$ (Algorithm \ref{al:Predict_E}, line 2-4).
 Compared with other base models involving $t_v$ in the training process, $M_i$ misses the information of interaction regarding $t_v$ and usually leads to a lower prediction accuracy for ($d_u,t_v$).
 Analogously, the models whose corresponding training drug subset does not contain $d_u$ are discarded if ($d_u,t_v$) follows S3 (Algorithm \ref{al:Predict_E}, line 5-7).
 Dynamic ensemble selection is not applied to S4 ($d_u \notin D$ and $t_v \notin T$), because both $d_u$ and $t_v$ are new emerging drugs and targets for all base models in S4.
-In the next steps, all retained base models give their prediction, which are eventually averaged to obtain the final predicted score $\tilde{y}_{uv}$ (Algorithm \ref{al:Predict_E}, line 9-14).
+In the next steps, all retained base models give their prediction, which are eventually averaged to obtain the final predicted score $\hat{Y}_{uv}$ (Algorithm \ref{al:Predict_E}, line 9-14).
 It should be noticed that there are two projection steps to ensure the similarity vectors of the drug and target in the test pair fit the input of each base model (Algorithm \ref{al:Predict_E}, line 10-11).
 As each base model is trained based on a subset of drugs and targets, the similarity vector for $d_u$ and $t_v$ should be projected to the low dimensional space characterized by the drug and target subset used in the corresponding base model.
 Specifically, the projection of $\bm{s}^d_u$ on $D_i$ maintains the similarities between $d_u$ and drugs in $D_i$ and deletes other elements in $\bm{s}^d_u$.
 For example, given a similarity vector $[0.1,0.2,0.3,0.4,0.5]$, its projection on drug subset $\{d_1, d_2, d_4\}$ is $[0.1,0.2,0.4]$.